THE CUSTOMER'S ATTENTION IS PARTICULARLY DRAWN TO THE PROVISIONS OF CLAUSE 8 (LIMITATION OF LIABILITY).

 7.1 Both parties will comply with all applicable requirements of the Data Protection Legislation.
 This clause 7 is in addition to, and does not relieve, remove or replace, a party's obligations under the Data Protection Legislation.

 8. Limitation of liability: THE CUSTOMER'S ATTENTION IS PARTICULARLY DRAWN TO THIS CLAUSE.

 8.1 The Supplier has obtained insurance cover in respect of its own legal liability for individual claims not exceeding the amount paid for these services per claim.
-[The Supplier has been unable to obtain insurance in respect of certain types of loss at a commercially viable price.]
 The limits and exclusions in this clause reflect the insurance cover the Supplier has been able to arrange and the Customer is responsible for making its own arrangements for the insurance of any excess loss.

 8.2 Nothing in the Contract limits any liability which cannot legally be limited, including liability for:

 (a) death or personal injury caused by negligence;.

 (c) breach of the terms implied by section 2 of the Supply of Goods and Services Act 1982 (title and quiet possession).

 8.3 Subject to clause 8.2, the Supplier's total liability to the Customer shall not exceed The amount paid for these services per Order.
 The Supplier's total liability includes liability in contract, tort (including negligence), breach of statutory duty, or otherwise, arising under or in connection with the Contract.